-Years ago, I heard a motivational speech by Lou Holtz, the famous football coach.
+Years ago, I heard Lou Holtz, a longtime college football coach give a motivational speech.
 He said there are three questions everyone should ask about their leaders . . .

-- Does he know what he’s talking about?
+- Do they know what they are talking about?

-If you’re an alliteration guy or you want extra credit, you can call it “Character, Competency, and Compassion.”
+If you love alliteration or you want extra credit, you can call it “Character, Competency, and Compassion.”

 If you don’t trust your leader, life’s going to be hard.
 You’re parsing everything they say.
 Looking for discrepancies.
 Questioning their motives.
-Thinking “just how many lies does this guy think he can tell me without me seeing through him?”
+Thinking “just how many lies do they think they can tell me without me seeing through them?”
 There are few leaders we trust entirely, but it’s incredible to be a part of it when we do.
 If you can’t trust your leader, start looking for other options.

 But even trustworthy leaders have to be able to perform.
 To hold up their end of the bargain.
-I may trust my neighbor’s son, who just finished medical school, but I’m nervous if he’s my brain surgeon, and I’m his first patient.
-Competency is the easiest of these three “C’s” to change.
+I may trust my friend’s son who just finished law school, but I’m nervous if he’s my lawyer and I’m his first client.
+Competency is the easiest of these three C’s to change.
 Training and experience will likely make this one better over time.

 If you’re struggling with your leader, ask these three questions.
 They may point you to the reason it’s not working and help you know what you need to talk through with that leader.
 Yeah, I know . . . some things just can’t be fixed, and you’d probably better have your resume ready before you go.
 But at least you’ll know why you’re uneasy, and you both can be alert for chances to make it better.